Tegna Inc.: Television shows

 In 2015, Tegna Media test-ran a limited-run informative talk show hosted by Dallas-based bishop T. D. Jakes on its owned stations in Dallas, Atlanta, Minneapolis and Cleveland.
 The show, titled T.D.
 Jakes, was co-produced by Debmar-Mercury, Tegna Media, 44 Blue Productions, Jakes' own production company (TDJ Enterprises), and EnLight Productions.
 It ran from August 17, 2016, to September 8, 2017.
 On December 9, Tegna greenlit the series for an entire run for the 2016–2017 broadcast season.
-The series debuted on September 12 on most, if not all Tegna-owned stations, as well as several large markets, including Baltimore (WMAR-TV), Detroit (WMYD), Orlando (WFTV/WRDQ), Chicago (WCIU-TV), San Antonio (KSAT-TV), and San Diego (KGTV).
 Debmar-Mercury, however, is not participating in the production run, being replaced by independent company Flow Media Partners.

 T.D.
 Jakes ended in September 2017 and was replaced with news and entertainment show Daily Blast Live, which premiered on September 11, 2017.
 Other shows Tegna Media has on first-run syndication across most of its stations are Sister Circle (also shown on cable network TV One), and reality competition Sing Like A Star.
-Sister Circle ended its run in Spring 2020.

 In January 2018, Tegna announced a partnership with Sony Pictures Television to handle syndication distribution and advertising sales for its original programs.
-Daily Blast Live concluded its run on September 6, 2024.

 Digital sites

 Gannett Company spun-off most of its internet media properties to Tegna.
-When the entire l internet media division was part of the Gannett Company, it managed the websites for USA Today, as well as Gannett's newspaper and broadcast properties throughout the United States.
+When the entire internet media division was part of the Gannett Company, it managed the websites for USA Today, as well as Gannett's newspaper and broadcast properties throughout the United States.
 It owns: